JohannesEA/reactts-novacare-quiz-app/quiz-app-novacare/README.md

 ### Step 1: Project Setup

-Start by setting up the basic structure of your project.
-At this point, your application should display a "Hello World" message.
+Started by setting up the basic structure of the project.
+At this point, the application should display a "Hello World" message.

 ### Step 2: Understand the Data Structure

-You need to understand the structure of the data you're fetching.
-In this project, we use the function provided in the project description to fetch data from Contentful:
+I needed to understand the structure of the data to fetch.
+I used the function provided in the task at the beginning.

-javascript
-Copy code
 const response = await contentfulClient.getEntries({
 content_type: "accordion",
 include: 2,